Dental bonding and Composite Veneers

 Because of some of the limitations of dental bonding, it is best suited for small cosmetic changes, temporary correction of cosmetic defects, and correction of teeth in areas of very low bite pressure.

 Because bonding material can chip, it is important to avoid such habits as biting fingernails; chewing on pens, ice, or other hard food objects; or using your bonded teeth as an opener.
 If you do notice any sharp edges on a bonded tooth or if your tooth feels odd when you bite down, call us.

 How long does dental bonding last?

 The lifespan of bonding materials for the teeth depends on how much bonding was done and your oral habits.
-Typically, however, bonding material lasts from 3 up to about 5 years before needing to be touched up or replaced.
+Typically, however, bonding material lasts 3–5 years before needing to be touched up or replaced.

 Bonded teeth do not require special care.
 Simply follow good oral hygiene practices.
 Brush teeth at least twice a day, floss at least once a day, and see us for regular professional check-ups and cleanings.

 A nighttime appliance (splint) should be worn to help protect your teeth.